 One of the easiest and most versatile IKEA hacks is to turn a Kallax shelf into a bench for the end of your bed.
 I feel like you always see an end-of-bed bench or couch in pics of fancy bedrooms, which I love.
 Plus, you can store books, magazines, blankets, pillows, and more in cubbies or baskets.
 To make this hack, you’ll need a Kallax unit (4×1 or 4×2), a piece of plywood, some foam, and fabric for the cushion.

 If you have a teeny tiny bit of space that could never fit even the smallest bedside table, then maybe a bedside shelf is for you.

 This cute and useful shelf from Apartment Therapy is made from the Bekvam Spice Rack, 2023 Nominee for Most Hacked Rack. (jk, there’s no awards for most hacked.
 I don’t think.
 Maybe there should be!).

 That little Einstein bulb upside-down lamp action is right up my alley.
 That’s definitely in my bedroom decor daydream.

-This bedroom from Ikea is giving off a masculine vibe.
-I know.
+This bedroom from Ikea is giving off a masculine vibe and I’m here for it.
 It definitely seems like something a bachelor with unintentional good taste would throw together.

 That headboard is a screen for a desk.
 Like, that you would use at work in a cubicle for some privacy.

 But stick it behind your bed and it just looks like a brilliant headboard.
 And it’s kind of a felt material, so it’s soft and absorbs sound.
 It’s meant to have a light clipped on it, so no bedside table needed.
 You can even stick pictures on it.